GayathriChallagundla/sql-data-warehouse-project/README.md

 Create a modern data warehouse using SQL Server to unify sales data, supporting analytical reports and smart decision-making.

 ## Specifications:

-	◦	Data Sources: Pull data from two source systems (ERP and CRM) provided as CSV files.
+**Data Sources**: Pull data from two source systems (ERP and CRM) provided as CSV files.
-	◦	Data Quality: Clean and resolve data quality issues before analysis.
+**Data Quality**: Clean and resolve data quality issues before analysis.
-	◦	Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.
+**Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
-	◦	Scope: Focus on the latest dataset only; historization of data is not required.
+**Scope**: Focus on the latest dataset only; historization of data is not required.
-	◦	Documentation: Offer clear documentation of the data model to assist business stakeholders and analytics teams.
+**Documentation**: Offer clear documentation of the data model to assist business stakeholders and analytics teams.

+...

 ## Analytics & Reporting (Data Analytics)
 ## Objective
 Use SQL-based analytics to deliver detailed insights into: